l0rdFalco/git-prac-1/prac_1.md

 1. go to the branch you want changes to e.g main
 2. run `git merge branch_name` to merge changes from the given branch name to the currently connected branch

+#### merge conflics
+these conflicts arise when 2 files having the same content are merged

+They can aldo occur when merging branches or when merging forked histories

 ## rebasing
  redo this section later